 - The Fellows Council is the leadership group of the Fellows of the American Institute of Chemical Engineers (AIChE) and is responsible for coordination of all organized activities of Fellows within the Institute.
 The Fellows Council reports to the Career and Education Operating Council (CEOC) of AIChE.
-Nominations to the Fellows Council are approved by AIChE’s Board of Directors.
-The By-laws can be downloaded and read here.
+Nominations to the Fellows Council are approved by CEOC.
+The by-laws can be downloaded and read here.

 - The main purpose of the Fellows Council is the coordination, guidance, and communication of collective activities of the Fellows, such as: website; Fellows breakfasts; organized activities related to students, young professionals, and local sections; and technical, societal, external, and other professional activities.